Nevexo/CO1706-Assignment-2/README.md

 - [ ] Playlist feature (+ Auto shuffle)
 - [ ] Input validation
 - [ ] Pass W3 Validation
-- [ ] Recommendation System - Suggest tracks the user might like based on their ratings of other tracks.
+- [ ] Recommendation System
+  - [ ] Check all reviews by a user
+  - [ ] Order reviews by rating
+  - [ ] Get genre/album/artist for all tracks and randomly select tracks from those
+  - [ ] Display recommendations on a seperate page and the homepage's jumbotron
 - [x] Custom 404 Page (src/pages/404.html)

 ## Scripts Included